pyreco package

 pyreco.utils_networks.extract_density(graph: ndarray | Graph | DiGraph) float[source]

-Extract the density of a graph from its adjacency matrix. :param adjacency_matrix: The adjacency matrix of the graph. :type adjacency_matrix: np.ndarray, nx.Graph, nx.DiGraph
+Extract the density of a graph from its adjacency matrix. :param adjacency_matrix: The adjacency matrix of :type adjacency_matrix: np.ndarray, nx.Graph, nx.DiGraph :param the graph.:

 Returns: